mujtabasaqib19/Music-Player-Java/README.md

 ## Contributors

-- Mujtaba Saqib: 22K-4005
+- Mujtaba Saqib
-- Hafsa Salman: 22K-5161
+- Hafsa Salman

-## License

-This project is licensed under the MIT License.

 ## Acknowledgments

 Special thanks to my teammate Hafsa for their support and guidance throughout this project.
-Feel free to give feedback and collaborate on any project
+Feel free to give feedback and collaborate on any project.

-Feel free to modify this README according to your project's specific details and requirements.
+For feedback, contact me at mujtabsaqib654@gmail.com.